Cache Dependencies and Directories

 When creating the cache, symbolic links are not followed.
 Consider caching the normal files and directories instead.

-Caching directories (Bundler, dependencies) #
+Cache directories #

-Note that if a third party project, such as Bundler, changes the location where they store dependencies you might need to specify the directory manually instead of using that particular caching shortcut.
+Note that if a third-party project, such as Bundler, changes the location where they store dependencies, you might need to specify the directory manually instead of using that particular caching shortcut.
 Please contact us with any questions, issues or feedback.

-Build phases #
+Build Phases #

 Travis CI uploads the cache after the script